 - Support services

 Career opportunities available to civilians include:

 Candidates are screened through an application process.
 Successful applicants are interviewed by a board of KHP personnel.
-A background investigation precedes any offer of employment.
+A background investigation and fingerprinting precedes any offer of employment.

 Salaries are set by the Kansas Legislature and approved by the Governor.
 Each position’s starting salary compares favorably with local businesses and industry standards.

 Promotional opportunities are available within the agency.
 Eligibility differs among positions.